 Brief History

 Since the summer of 1999, groups of modeling teachers have worked at Arizona State University to organize the topics students ordinarily study in high school (and introductory college) chemistry around a series of particle models of increasing complexity.
 In 2005 we began an effort to develop a Modeling Workshop for chemistry with a design parallel to that used in the Modeling Workshop in mechanics.
 In June 2005 we conducted a pilot workshop in chemistry at ASU.
-By summer’s end in 2013, 975 teachers have taken Modeling Chemistry workshops nationwide.
+Since then nearly 2500 teachers have taken Modeling Chemistry workshops nationwide.

 Chemistry Storylines